etleap/terraform-provider-etleap/docs/data-sources/connection_db2_sharded.md

 ### Read-Only

 - `active` (Boolean) Whether this connection has been marked as active.
+- `certificate` (String) Etleap secures all connections with TLS encryption.
+You can provide your own TLS certificate, or if none is provided, the AWS RDS global certificate bundle will be used by default.
 - `create_date` (String) The date and time when then the connection was created.
 - `default_update_schedule` (Attributes List) When an update schedule is not defined for a connection, the default schedule is used.
 The default defined individually per `pipelineMode` and may be subject to change. (see [below for nested schema](#nestedatt--default_update_schedule))
 - `id` (String) The ID of this resource.